LitExtension Blog

 3. Step 3.
 Import the CSV into Shopify

 5. 5.
-Trying to import variant metafields via CSV will result in failure
+Attempt to import variant metafields via CSV file

 1. How do I add metafields to Shopify?